matvign/batchrenamer/docs/documentation.md

 ## 2.2 Renamer level
-The renamer level is showing the contents things that can be renamed or have errors.
+The renamer level shows filenames that can be renamed or have errors.
 For conflicts:
 * If quiet, show no conflict information
 * If verbose, show detailed errors